Roque Sáenz Peña: Death

 From the time of the assumption of Roque Sáenz Peña as president, his health was not good, but it worsened significantly from the year 1913.
-The version that circulated at the time was that the president suffered the neurological consequences of syphilis that was it would have been infected during the War of the Pacific.
+The version that circulated at the time was that the president suffered the neurological consequences of syphilis that he would have been infected during the War of the Pacific.
 In early October 1913, he delegated the government on his Vice-President Victorino de la Plaza, as he took a leave of absence.